 - DoS / DDoS (Denial of Service) – a very popular type of cyberattack in which malicious actors overload a device or network connected to the Internet to render it unavailable to its intended users.

 - Ransomware – a type of cyberattack that is becoming increasingly widespread thanks, in part, to cryptocurrency adoption.
 It is a form of malware that locks the user out of their devices or networks, then demands payment to restore access.

 If you want to learn more about the cybersecurity field, you can download one of our ebooks on this page and discover what type of jobs are available in this field, how to switch careers and start working in cybersecurity, and other information about this skyrocketing industry.

 Do you want to get started on your cybersecurity journey?
 If you are ready to take the next steps to gain the skills and knowledge you need to enter the cybersecurity workforce, we invite you to reach out to the UNLV Cybersecurity Bootcamp admissions team.
 They will be able to help you map out the next steps and provide guidance on your career trajectory overall.

 Whatever your next steps look like, get excited!
 Cybersecurity is a fast-growing industry, and if you are serious about starting a career in this field, the UNLV Cybersecurity Bootcamp can help you go from novice to cyber professional in less than a year.
-Fill out the form below and get to know everything our program has to offer.
+Fill out the form below to speak with a career consultant and learn everything our program has to offer.